-As with many professions, it can be difficult to get a ‘foot in the door’ to start a career in the yachting industry, with many first-time yachties finding the yachting interview process a little different to navigate than that of the corporate world that they are used to.
+As with many professions, it can be difficult to get a foot in the door to start a career in the yachting industry, with many first-time yachties finding the interview process a little different to navigate than that of the corporate world they are used to.

 With the marine recruitment industry currently being deemed a skill-short market, there's never been a better time to train up and take the risk.
 Yachting Pages spoke to Laurence Lewis, director of YPI Crew for her top tips for securing and succeeding in yacht job interviews, and common mistakes that many crew may make when trying to land that elusive yacht job.

 Securing a yacht job interview

 As in the corporate world, skilled candidates are always at a premium in the yachting industry with there often being serious competition for newcomers to face.
 However, there will also always be entry-level yacht jobs available.
-Discover the different crew positions, responsibilities and contracts here.
+Discover the different crew role and responsibilities here.

 Whether you’re a newbie or experienced yachtie, it will be helpful for you to find and hold on to a good yacht crew agent to secure that perfect yacht job.
 With the right contacts, a crew or marine recruitment agent will be able to get your CV into the hands of the right people at the right time, and to advise on the ways in which to succeed at your yacht job interview.
-Read more about writing yacht crew CVs here.
+Learn to write a great yacht crew CVs here.